Omegapy/My-Academics-Portfolio/Platform-Based-Dev-Android-CSC475/Module-3-Critical-Thinking/README.md

 Project Map:

--	Module 3 Critical Thinking Assignment.docx (this file, App documentation)
+-	Module 3 Critical Thinking Assignment.docx (App documentation)

 The project used files from the Android Studio’s Empty View Activity template.
 Additionally, only the template files that were modified to accommodate the functionality of the application are listed below: